Home

 Black hole X-ray binaries

-My research focuses on finding new ways to analyse the variability observed in the X-ray flux from black hole X-ray binaries.
+My research revolves around finding new ways to analyse the variability observed in the X-ray flux from black hole X-ray binaries.
 Lone black holes are very difficult to observe, because light cannot escape their close vicinity.
 When a star orbits a black hole sufficiently close in a configuration known as a black hole X-ray binary, matter can flow from the star towards the black hole and form an accretion disk.
 Most of the time, accretion disks are too cold to be observed, but when they become unstable, their temperature rises by orders of magnitude and some of black hole X-ray binaries become among the brightest X-ray sources in the sky for a few weeks or months.
 Especially at the beginning and end of such an outburst, the X-ray flux is highly variable and this variability can inform us about what is going on in the accretion flow and close to the black hole.
 My PhD thesis contains several novel ways of analysing the variability in new detail, which I will briefly discuss below.

 The geometry of the corona